kunyora/kunyora-website/docs/mutation_component.md

 title: Mutation Component
 ---

-A Mutation component is a low level component which you would typically use in making `post, update, put or delete` request which all cause side effects in our databases.
+A Mutation component is a low level component which you would typically use in making `post, put, patch or delete` request which all cause side effects to your databases.
 This component is one which is exported from `react-kunyora`.
-It uses the `render props` pattern of reactJs to provide your UI with functionalities which allow it to perform this mutations.
+It uses the `render prop` pattern of reactJs to provide your UI with functionalities which allow it to perform this mutations.+

 In this section, we would be creating a very `simple todo list application`